Dave-team/Knowledge-base/Priorities.md

 This is a list of things I am actively working on to develop myself.
 Relax.
 Be optimistic.
 Be present.
 Have faith in ability to just figure things out.

 Pick up good habits from the knowledge base and make these my own.
 This is not about doing it all at once, pick a few to actively work on for the next weeks/months.
-Then work on them relaxed and step by step.
+- Affirm these habits and visualize implementing them in detail on a daily basis, both in relaxing and in stressful times
+- Force regular mindful breaks.
+When relaxed to change the structure of the brain.
+When overwhelmed to ground myself, avoid spiralling and to take better next actions.

-Affirm these on a daily basis, regularly take mindful breaks especially when I’m feeling overwhelmed.
-And then reflect on my performance against the habits / philosophy.
+- Reflect on my performance against the habits / philosophy regularly and adjust where necessary

-## Reminders
+## General Reminders
-### General
-- The main overarching goal is happiness and the biggest win in this is having a consistent calm mind.
-- Happiness is a choice - we can choose to be down or realize that life is short and make the most of it.
+- **Choose happiness** The main overarching goal is happiness and the biggest win in this is having a consistent calm mind.
+Happiness is a choice - we can choose to dance, smile and remember that the world is an amazing place.
 Be the person who is happy and grateful regardless of anything else.
 When life flashes by, make sure its worth watching - “how was the trip, man?”
+- **Mememto mori** Be much more aware of the insignificance of it all - we are here a small amount of time.
+Then we’re gone.
+Something can happen any moment that changes absolutely everything.
+Then what?
+Enjoy the time we have on this small world.
+The moment is all we have
+- **Trust yourself** Have confidence and faith in yourself that you can handle things.
+Trust our creative mechanism to perform good.
+You did it before.
-- Relax and not take myself and life so seriously.
-- Force yourself to slow down occasionally and just take it easy.
+- **Relax and not take myself and life so seriously**.
+Force yourself to slow down occasionally and just take it easy.
+Realize that performance and clarity of thought will be best in a confident and calm state.
-- Balance my time between work, development and hobbies more.
-Perform hobbies for the sake of doing them only but it may require some forcing of this hobby time and even when bored, embrace the boredom and see what comes of it - get off the development train.
-- Build confidence by remind yourself that you’ve studied in Hong Kong, worked in Berlin, got a job in London and are now a BI Manager at a great company.
+- **Remember the positives**.
+Build confidence by remind yourself that you’ve studied in Hong Kong, worked in Berlin, got a job in London and are now a BI Manager at a great company.
 Remind yourself of how awesome this is and how grateful you are you’ve done this.
 It’s easy to forget what we have.
-- Approach the future with curiosity and optimism - what else will happen?
-Trust that someone else will be out there who will fit and whom I will be in a happy relationship with.
-I used to be the person that didn’t like settling, was curious and wanted to explore.
-If we continued, that would have been the only relationship I’d ever have.
-Don’t expect to control everything - flow like water instead.
-- Realize that we need to deal with life and sometimes we get beat down.
-It’s not about how hard you are hit but about how hard you can get hit and keep moving forward.
-That’s how character is built and how a life becomes rich.
-It’s during times of being down that we really grow and we can respond like a man and show what I’m made of.
-- Things will heal with time if we work on ourselves and look after ourselves first.
-- Often when we start to feel better, we stop using the skills that helped us get to that point.
-It is actually better to keep deliberately using helpful skills until they become automatic.

-### Acceptance and self awareness
-- Let go of yourself and your ego.
-Stop thinking you're that special and can't share things.
-- Stop thinking everyone expects something perfect.
-Go with the flow and open your heart.
+When remembering something negative, think back about when it was actually positive.
+Recall major achievements in life.
+- **Approach the future with curiosity and optimism** - what else is in store for me?
+- **Surrender** Most things are not in my control.
+Surrender to whatever will happen and just enjoy the ride.
+Try not to have any expectations.
+Flow like water and open your heart.
+- **Be curious** Approach things with childlike curiosity and look at things as learning experiences without our preconceived notions.
+- **Deal with reality** Shit does happen.
+We can wish things were different but we often just need to deal with reality and work with what we have left.
+This is what defines us, helps build self confidence and character.
-- Accept myself and things the way they are.
+- **Acceptance** I am human.
+I make mistakes.
+I have feelings and thoughts will always pop up.
+Accept myself and things the way they are.
 Don't force things.
 It's okay - I am good enough.
 It's okay whatever the outcome is.
 I'm not perfect and that's ok.
-- Go deep inside yourself and get to know you.
-Be confident sharing personal experiences, understand your emotions and feelings.
+- **Exposure** As we do the things we fear / we don't like, we have an opportunity to increase our confidence in our ability to cope with the situations that frighten us.
+Notice fears, take them for what they are just do it.
+To make the process as easy as possible, don't think about it until you are experiencing it.
+Accept the pain for what it is and it'll be over before you know it.
+- **Keep practicing** Often when we start to feel better, we stop using the skills that helped us get to that point.
+It is actually better to keep deliberately using helpful skills until they become automatic.
+To that extend, keep practicing mindfullness and CBT where needed.

+## Life design
+- Happy and at peace - I can do nothing for an hour and step out the race
+- Well rounded person with interesting hobbies and opinions on a wide range of topics that come in handy during social conversations
+- Enjoys being around others, sees friends regularly and engages in conversation (+visualize how these conversations actually go, including stating opinions and what I actually say)
+- Energetic and enthusiastic in all areas of life
+- A good public speaker
+- More strategic and leadership at work

-### Mindfullness
+## Mindfullness
 - Be more present.
 Observe with full attention your experience and immediate surroundings.
 Accepting our experiences and thoughts without making judgments about them.
 - Understand that the thinking mind is looking at thoughts and wants to solve them and not let them go.
 Instead, realize that thoughts are just thoughts, not facts and they often don't need to be solved, especially not in your head.
 - Instead, bring full awareness to the present moment: